 - 2.13.3.1 The teams listed in clause 2.13.1 shall be determined by a process of automatic qualification, and subsequent deliberation by Island Selection Panels. - 2.13.3.2 Automatic qualification shall be determined using rankings calculated from current season's scores attained by nominees at Open Championships as detailed in the TSNZ shooting calendar. - 2.13.3.3 Each nominee's score (excluding inners) from each completed Open Championship up to the weekend of PLUS 4, shall be expressed as an average out of 100.
 The total (South Island) of the best three and (North Island) best four Open Championship averages shall determine each nominee's ranking.
-Any finals, top ten events, or re-entries shall not be included in the calculation of the Championship average. - 2.13.3.4 TSNZ Administration Officer shall calculate the ranking lists from all Open Championship scores provided by Championship organisers in accordance with Section 1 Appendix G.1.
-The TSNZ Administration Officer shall forward the completed ranking lists to the appropriate Island Selection Panel no later than the weekend of PLUS 5 of the TSNZ Indoor Competition calendar. - 2.13.3.5 The highest ranked nominees for each team will automatically qualify for inclusion in the team.
+Any finals, top ten events, re-entries, or any scores obtained at any range other than that of the Open Championship's Host Venue, shall not be included in the calculation of the Championship average.

+- 2.13.3.4 The TSNZ Executive Officer shall calculate the ranking lists from all Open Championship scores provided by Championship organisers in accordance with Section 1 Appendix G.1.
+The TSNZ Executive Officer shall forward the completed ranking lists to the appropriate Island Selection Panel no later than the weekend of PLUS 5 of the TSNZ Indoor Competition calendar. - 2.13.3.5 The highest ranked nominees for each team will automatically qualify for inclusion in the team.

 The number of automatic qualifications for each team shall be as follows.
-Open teams 15 members, Women's teams 11 members, Junior teams 7 members, Veteran Teams 7 members. - 2.13.3.6 The Island Selection Panel shall select the remaining members of each team from the full list of nominees, and may consider nominees who have not completed three Championships for South and four for North. - 2.13.3.7 The Island Selection Panel shall also select two emergencies for each team, and name in ranked order up to five on call shooters for each team.
+Open teams - 15 members, Women's teams - 11 members, Men's teams - 11 members, Junior teams - 7 members, Veteran teams - 7 members.

+- 2.13.3.6 The Island Selection Panel shall select the remaining members of each team from the full list of nominees and may consider nominees who have not completed three Championships for South and four for North. - 2.13.3.7 The Island Selection Panel shall also select two emergencies for each team, and name in ranked order up to five on call shooters for each team.